Substances of Human Origin (SoHO)

 EU Parliament Public Health Committee Draft Agenda: Votes on EU Pharmaceutical Package and European Biotech Act (18–19 March 2026)

-The European Parliament's SANT Committee is scheduled to vote on the EU Pharmaceutical Package and review the European Biotech Act on March 18–19, 2026.
-This marks a critical step toward finalizing a comprehensive regulatory overhaul that will reshape market authorization, supply chain resilience, and safety standards for the life sciences sector.
+The European Parliament's SANT Committee will vote on the EU Pharmaceutical Package and review the European Biotech Act on March 18–19, 2026.
+This marks a decisive step toward a comprehensive regulatory overhaul of market authorization, supply chain resilience, and safety standards for the life sciences sector.

 europarl.europa.euEuropean UnionEuropean Union